mongodb/docs/source/includes/list-tables/integration-configurations.rst

      - Configures |service| to send alerts about your deployment to your `Microsoft Teams <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_
        channel.
-You can view these notifications in the `Adaptive Card <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_
+You can view these alerts in the `Adaptive Card <https://www.microsoft.com/en-us/microsoft-teams/group-chat-software/>`_
        displayed in your channel.